matintokyo/CoverSquarer/README.md

 # CoverSquarer
-Generate a square version of a rectangle image using blur effect
+Generate a square version of a rectangle image using blur effect.
+Implemented as Adobe Photoshop action.